2GO Group: Company history

 Eventually in 2002 to 2004, Aboitiz Equity Ventures Inc. (AEV), one of the company's major shareholders, bought out its partners in WG&A for about ₱3.65 billion.
 AEV acquired 918 million shares, equivalent to approximately 61 percent of the shipping company.
 Aboitiz eventually bought out the remaining shares of the Chiongbians (William Lines) and Gothong.

 The partnership was later dissolved, leading to the formation of the Aboitiz Transport System, which unified the operations of SuperFerry, Cebu Ferries, and SuperCat.

+In September 2008, Aboitiz Equity Ventures decided to quit the shipping business to focus on its core businesses, namely power and financial services, and announced the sale of its controlling 77% stake in Aboitiz Transport System to KGLI‑NM Holdings, a joint venture between Negros Navigation and Dutch investors, with plans to acquire the remaining shares and potentially delist the company, but due to financing difficulties during the global financial crisis, KGLI‑NM was unable to complete the full buyout, paid only a P100 million option fee, and eventually withdrew its offer in May 2009, terminating the agreement.

-On December 1, 2010, Aboitiz Equity Ventures sold its transport business to Negros Navigation Co., Inc. (NENACO) for US$105 million, transferring all logistics and shipping operations under new ownership.
+On December 1, 2010, Aboitiz Equity Ventures sold its transport business to Negros Navigation Co.
+Inc. (NENACO) for US$105 million, transferring all logistics and shipping operations under new ownership.
 At the same time, the China–ASEAN Investment Cooperation Fund, a Netherlands-based (Note: The legally separate China-ASEAN Capital Advisory Company is based in Hong Kong.) private equity firm owned by the Government of the People's Republic of China, acquired a controlling stake in NENACO through an equity infusion.

 In 2012, the company was reorganized and rebranded as 2GO Group Inc. with its brands SuperFerry, SuperCat, and Cebu Ferries merged with Negros Navigation to form 2GO Travel.

 In 2016, SM Investments Corporation (SMIC) and Chelsea Logistics and Infrastructure Holdings Corp. (owned by Dennis Uy) jointly acquired a major stake in 2GO Group Inc. In 2021, Chelsea Logistics sold its shares to SMIC, making 2GO a full subsidiary of SM Investments Corporation.

 In 2023, 2GO Group voluntarily delisted from the Philippine Stock Exchange after completing a tender offer and began a modernization program focusing on logistics, freight, and passenger transport.